kaushal-gawri9899/Programming-Project-1/README.md

 This section shows you how to prepare, build, and run the sample application.

-### Creating an account

-#### Obtaining an app ID
+### Obtain an App ID

 To build and run the sample application, get an App ID:
 1. Create a developer account at [agora.io](https://dashboard.agora.io/signin/).
 Once you finish the signup process, you will be redirected to the Dashboard.
 2. Navigate in the Dashboard tree on the left to **Projects** > **Project List**.
 3. Save the **App ID** from the Dashboard for later use.
 4. Generate a temp **Access Token** (valid for 24 hours) from dashboard page with given channel name, save for later use.
-This channel name will be used for video conferences and multiple channel name can be created through the agora console.

-5. In the **.env** file, add your app id obtained by creating a new project on [agora.io](https://dashboard.agora.io/signin/)  to the "REACT_APP_AGORA_APP_ID" env variable and add your temporary token given you have chosen to restrict access for your project (VALID FOR 24 hrs)
+5. Rename **.env.example** to **.env** file.
+In this file, replace `<#YOUR Agora.io APP ID#>` with the App ID, and obtain the access token generated from dashboard then replace `<#YOUR Agora.io APP TOKEN#>` with it.

     ```bash
-    SKIP_PREFLIGHT_CHECK=true

     REACT_APP_AGORA_APP_ID=<#YOUR Agora.io APP ID#>
-    REACT_APP_AGORA_APP_TOKEN=<#YOUR Agora.io Temp Token#>
     REACT_APP_AGORA_LOG=true
     ```

-### Installing The Required dependencies
+### Install dependencies and integrate the Agora Video SDK

 1. Using the Terminal app, enter the `install` command in your project directory.
 This command installs libraries that are required to run the sample application.
-This will create a "node_modules" folder having all the required dependencies in your project directory
     ``` bash
     # install dependencies
     npm install